FctsFxns/schultzen-web/_works/DecicionWithNoReturn.md

 title: Decision with no Return
 categories: A project on territory, political rupture of Brexit, and the construction of identity through fiction and evidence.
 featured_image: /media/images/DistributionNoReturnII.jpg
-intro: A video and installation piece, an investigative detective story on the new relationship between England and Europe after Brexit.
+intro: A video and installation piece, an investigative detective story on the new relationship between England and Europe after Brexit

 published: true
 home_show: true